18Jun2026

 Tschira Family · Co-Founder of SAP AG

 Built on wealth created through the co-founding of SAP, Aeris Capital takes an institutional and research-driven approach to investing.
-Its main focus areas are technology, life sciences, and private markets.
-In addition to its investment activities, the family supports science and education in Germany through the Klaus Tschira Foundation, giving the office a strong philanthropic dimension alongside its financial work.
+Its main focus areas are technology, life sciences and private markets.
+In addition, the family supports science and education in Germany through the Klaus Tschira Foundation.
+Therefore, the office combines a strong philanthropic mission with its financial work.

 Life Sciences Technology Philanthropy